hapax/hapax.github.io/assets/simple-physics.md

 They really can be implemented using high school algebra on a napkin, without calculus or calculators (though the latter save time and labour).
-While there is whimsy and irreverence aplenty, the focus will be *real physics*, culminating in a proof of the existence of atoms, due to none other than Albert Einstein!
+While there is whimsy and irreverence aplenty, the focus will be *real physics*.
+Our goal will be a beautiful proof of the existence of atoms, due to none other than Albert Einstein, the greatest physics hacker of all!
-As a little tribute to my city of residence, Vancouver, rain is also a running theme.
+The running theme of rain (<a href="#sec-4-3">pun intended</a>) is a little tribute to Vancouver, my city of residence.

 Hackery is not just about excellence and creativity for their own sake, but has clear pedagogical implications.